 By Daniel Marshall Architects

-Jeremy and Emma approached DMA late in 2015 after they had recently purchased a 1970s St Heliers house designed by the architect, Robert Railley, for his own family home.
+Jeremy and Emma approached DMA late in 2015 after they had recently purchased a 1970s St Heliers house designed by architect Robert Railley for his own family home.

-The house had been poorly maintained since the Railley's had moved on, but the original house had fantastic potential and the clients were open to ideas and had wonderful style.
-The architectural relationships of a 1970s house and various other aspects, including the scale of the rooms, allowed us to explore different spatial processes to what we might normally have in a new build home.
+Since Railley had moved on, the house had been maintained poorly, but the original house had fantastic potential, and the clients were open to ideas and had terrific style.
+The architectural relationships of a 1970s house and various other aspects, including the scale of the rooms, allowed us to explore spatial processes different from what we might typically have in a newly built home.

 Houses designed in the 1970s got a lot of things right, primarily the spatial arrangement.
-The design language combined with the use of more enclosed rooms and changes in levels and heights, led to the experience of energetic and adventurous spaces while still using relatively humble materials.
+The design language, combined with more enclosed rooms and changes in levels and heights, led to the experience of energetic and adventurous spaces while still using relatively humble materials.
 Railley's work was influenced at this time by his friend and architectural contemporary, Claude Megson, to create 'explosive space'.
-The houses were generally smaller than those designed today, while fully optimising each space.
+The houses were generally smaller than those designed today while fully optimising each space.

-A key issue for our clients was that the living areas were not arranged around the sunny outdoor living spaces, which included the pool.
-Our design response was to retain as much of the existing structure as possible, while completely changing the functions of the northern and western wings.
+A vital issue for our clients was the lack of connection between the living areas and the sunny outdoor spaces.
+Our design response was to retain as much of the existing structure as possible while completely changing the functions of the northern and western wings.

-Due to a deteriorating roof that would have needed to be completely replaced, the proposed design included a new level to the dwelling.
-Located at the top end of the site, this level allowed the design to step down, following the natural topographical slope.
-We were able to engage with the proportions of the original built forms without overpowering them.
+Due to a deteriorating roof that would have needed a complete replacement, the proposed design included a new level to the dwelling.
+The new level, situated at the top end of the site, allowed the design to step down, following the natural topographical slope.
+We intentionally engaged with the proportions of the original built forms without overpowering them.
 While maintaining the qualities of the original outlook as one approaches the house, the transformation has re-equipped the building to serve new families for a further 40 years.

 Photographer: Sam Hartnett